potassco-asp-course/potassco-asp-course.github.io/index.md

 ---
-layout: home
+layout: page
 title: Home
+heading: Welcome to our course!
 weight: 0
 permalink: /
 menu: main
 ---

-## Welcome to our course!

 Our course "Answer set solving in practice" is usually held as a graduate course at the [University of Potsdam](https://www.uni-potsdam.de/en)